Moselle Romance

-Map of Latin Europe.
-The region where Moselle Romance was spoken lies in the light blue area near the current border between Germany and Belgium.

-Moselle Romance (Moselromanisch; Roman de la Moselle) is an extinct Gallo-Romance (most probably Langue d'oïl) dialect that developed after the Fall of the Western Roman Empire along the Moselle river in modern-day Germany, near the border with France.
+Moselle Romance (Moselromanisch; Roman de la Moselle) is an extinct Gallo-Romance (most probably langue d'oïl) dialect that developed after the Fall of the Western Roman Empire along the Moselle river in modern-day Germany, near the border with France.
 It was part of a wider group of Romance relic areas within the German-speaking territory.
 Despite heavy Germanic influence, it persisted in isolated pockets until at least the 11th century.